Periodic orbit evaluation of a spectral statistic of quantum graphs without the semiclassical limit: Characteristic polynomial

 The characteristic polynomial of a quantum graph is,

-The left hand side of (\ref{eq:secular}) is the characteristic polynomial at $\zeta=1$.
+Consequently, the left hand side of the secular equation (\ref{eq:secular}) is the characteristic polynomial for $\zeta=1$.
 The unitarity of $U(k)$ produces a Riemann-Siegel lookalike formula for the coefficients $a_n=a_B\bar{a}_{B-n}$ \cite{KS99}.

 The $n$-th coefficient can be written as a sum over sets of distinct primitive periodic orbits (primitive pseudo orbits) \cite{BHJ12}.
-Averaging over $k$, the spectral parameter, $\langle a_n \rangle=0$ for $0<n<B$.
-So the first non-trivial moment is the variance,
+A periodic orbit is an equivalence class of closed cycles, where cycles are equivalent if they are related by a cyclic permutation.
+A periodic orbit is primitive if it is not a repetition of a shorter orbit.
+Averaging over $k$, the spectral parameter, $\langle a_n \rangle=0$ for $0<n<B$ ($\langle a_0 \rangle=\langle a_B \rangle=1$) and the first non-trivial moment is the variance,

 where $\mathcal{P}^n$ is the set of primitive pseudo orbits with $n$ bonds.
+A primitive pseudo orbit $\bg=\{\gamma_1, \gamma_2, \dots, \gamma_{m_{\bg}}\}$ consists of $m_{\bg}$ distinct primitive periodic orbits $\gamma_i$, so $\gamma_i \neq \gamma_j$ for $i\neq j$.
+Another class of pseudo orbits that will be relevant are irreducible pseudo orbits.
+These are pseudo orbits where all of the bonds in the pseudo orbit are distinct.
+Irreducible pseudo orbits are a subset of primitive pseudo orbits as if an orbit is repeated in a pseudo orbit or a pseudo orbit contains a nonprimitive periodic orbit the pseudo orbit is not irreducible.

-A primitive pseudo orbit $\bg$ consists of $m_{\bg}$ distinct primitive periodic orbits, so $\bg=\{\gamma_1, \gamma_2, \dots, \gamma_{m_{\bg}}\}$ where $\gamma_i$ is a periodic orbit that is not a repetition of a shorter orbit and $\gamma_i \neq \gamma_j$ for $i\neq j$.
-Associated to an orbit $\gamma_i$ is a stability amplitude $A_{\gamma_i}$, the product of the scattering amplitudes of the vertex scattering matrices associated with $\gamma_i$.
-Then $A_{\bg}$ is the product of the stability amplitudes of the orbits in $\bg$.
-The length of a periodic orbit is the sum of the lengths its bonds, and $L_{\bg}$ is the sum of the lengths of the orbits in $\bg$.
-Notice that pairs of primitive pseudo orbits $\bg, \bg'$ that contribute to the variance must have the same length $L_{\bg}=L_{\bg'}$.
-We take the set of bond lengths to be incommensurate (not rationally related), so if two pseudo orbits have the same length they visit each bond the same number of times.
-Let,
+Associated to a periodic orbit $\gamma$ is a stability amplitude $A_{\gamma}$, the product of the scattering amplitudes of the vertex scattering matrices associated with $\gamma$.
+For a pseudo orbit, the stability amplitude $A_{\bg}$ is the product of the stability amplitudes of the orbits in $\bg$.
+The length of a periodic orbit $L_{\gamma}$ is the sum of the lengths of the bonds in $\gamma$, and $L_{\bg}$ is the sum of the lengths of the orbits in $\bg$.
+Notice that pairs of primitive pseudo orbits $\bg, \bg'$ that contribute to the variance (\ref{eq:variance sum}) must have the same length $L_{\bg}=L_{\bg'}$.
+We take the set of bond lengths to be incommensurate, so if two pseudo orbits have the same length they must visit each bond the same number of times.
+Given a pseudo orbit $\bg$, to generate a different pseudo orbit $\bg'$ that visits the same set of bonds, $\bg$ must have self-intersections.

-where $\mathcal{P}_{\bg}$ is the set of primitive pseudo orbits of length $L_{\bg}$.
-The variance of the coefficients (\ref{eq:variance sum}) is then,
+Fig. \ref{fig:encounter} shows a subgraph on which one can construct pseudo orbits with self-intersections.
+In the figure, the sequence of adjacent vertices $\enc=(v_0,\dots,v_{r})$ will be the encounter which is the maximally repeated section of the pseudo orbit inside the self-intersection.
+The encounter length will be the number of bonds in the encounter $r$.
+An encounter can take place at a single vertex $\enc=(v_0)$ in which case the encounter has length zero.
+When the encounter sequence appears $l$ times in the pseudo orbit we say that it is an $l$-encounter.